 My name, at birth, was Robert Bryan GUTTMANN.
-My parents are both Ashkenazi Jews who were born in Germany and lived there during the rise of the Nazi extermination campaign known as the Holocaust or the Shoa.
-They each escaped from Nazi Germany after Kristallnacht and fled to South America with a fragmented part of their family.
-Eventually they both ended up in the United States, where I and my brother were born.
-Our sister was born in Brazil where we were living at the time.
+My parents are both Ashkenazi Jews who were born in Germany and were living there in November 1938.
+They each escaped from Nazi Germany with a fragmented part of their family.
+Eventually they met and married in the United States, where I and my brother were born.
+Our sister was born in Brazil, where my father’s family settled.

 I research our family history using traditional methods of records searching and analysis.
-I also have been working on genetic genealogy research to match triangulated segment with known common ancestors.
+I also conduct genetic genealogy research to match triangulated segments of atDNA with that of known relatives.

 Families that I Research

 Here is a list of family names that research: https://ferthalangur.spotch.com/genealogy/families/.
 Each entry there will eventually link to a specific page for that family group.